The older I get, the more people I meet, and the more places I’ve worked at, the more I realise how valuable true leadership is.

 Give people what they want, and you’ll get what you want.

-It can be hard to balance the scales between what your customers want, what you want, what your employees want, and what’s best for your business.
+It can be hard to balance the scales between what your customers want, what you want, what your want, and what’s best for your business.

 That’s why true leadership is a hard skill to find.